SamueleCaputo/json-base64-diff-viewer/README.md

 The GUI will open immediately.

 🧪 Example Use Case
-Comparing lists of “prestazioni” by codPrestazione
+Comparing lists of “card” by name

 Even if: